What Is Social Proof? Why You Need Your Customers' Help

 people provide social proof to a website

-In fact, PowerReviews study found that 90% of customers will read reviews before purchasing.
+In fact, a study by PowerReviews found that 90% of customers read reviews before deciding to make a purchase.

 Free Download: 45 Customer Referral Templates

-With online shopping skyrocketing and the competition becoming more fierce, it's more important than ever to incorporate social proof into your acquisition strategy.
-In this article, we’ll explain the psychology of social proof and how you can employ your customers to help you crush your sales and conversion goals.
+With online shopping skyrocketing and the competition becoming fiercer, it‘s more important than ever to incorporate social proof into your acquisition strategy.
+In this article, I’ll explain the psychology of social proof and how you can employ your customers to help you crush your sales and conversion goals.

 What is social proof?